-Ewan has represented clients who are defending compensation claims arising from injury or disease for over 10 years.
-He was first accredited as a specialist in this area of law by the Law Society of Scotland in 2010.
+Ewan has almost 20 years' of experience representing clients who are defending compensation claims arising from injury or disease.
+He was first accredited as a specialist in this area of litigation law by the Law Society of Scotland in 2010.

 He has appeared for commercial clients at the Sheriff Court, the Traffic Commissioner and local authority licensing boards and committees on numerous occasions.
 He often gives commercial clients advice relating to licensing and other regulatory matters.

 Public Sector Expertise

 Ewan first started acting for local authorities in licensing appeals.

 Ewan has gained a wealth of experience acting for Police Scotland in Sheriff Court actions seeking Sexual Offences Prevention Orders (SOPOs) and Risk of Sexual Harm Orders (ROSHOs).
 He has also successfully represented the Police at a number of firearm licensing appeal proofs from 2016 to date.